slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### How to defeat procrastination?

-At some point, the pain of not doing it becomes greater than the pain of doing it.

-Timing is important but don't wait for the [perfect occasion](), a good occasion is a safer bet.
+Don't wait for the perfect occasion, a good occasion is a safer bet.
 You will languish if you stop for a long time.
 Paralysis is worse than bad timing.

+At some point, the pain of not doing it becomes greater than the pain of doing it.
+Pressed by circumstances, we feel unusually energized and focused (the panic monster).
+What gets measured gets done.

 > *'The best thing you can do is the right thing, the second best thing is the wrong thing, and the worst thing you can do is nothing.' -- Winston Churchill*